Megalithic Symphony: Some Sort of Creature

 In a live Facebook Q&A session, Aaron described “Some Sort of Creature” as something he truly experienced.
 “What you hear on that track, a sort of segue track, is really what actually happened!
 And that's really all I can describe; it's me speaking to myself, because I didn’t want to forget this thing I saw.
 And it's all right there in the song."

 Personnel

+Sourced from the original album liner notes.